HOTEL ELECTRICAL GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-• 1Hotels, guest houses, and B&Bs are non-domestic premises subject to the Regulatory Reform (Fire Safety) Order 2005.
-The responsible person must carry out a fire risk assessment and implement adequate fire precautions including electrical safety measures.
+1. 01Hotels, guest houses and B&Bs are non-domestic premises subject to the Regulatory Reform (Fire Safety) Order 2005.
+The responsible person must carry out a fire risk assessment and put adequate fire precautions in place, including electrical safety measures.

 01 · Hotel Electrical Guide